justwes2/blog-scratch/src/pages/gcp_dev_pt6.md

         - read replicas in same zone
         - failover replicas in same region
         - [More](https://cloud.google.com/sql/docs/mysql/high-availability)
-        - For global reachablity, switch to Spanner
+        - For global reachability, switch to Spanner
 - Cloud Spanner:
-    - use case: global availiblity, ACID++
+    - use case: global availability, ACID++
     - minimize costs:
         - configuration: instance configuration defines the geographic placement and replication of the databases in that instance.
 When you create an instance, you must configure it as either regional (that is, all the resources are contained within a single GCP region) or multi-region
         - node count: Each node provides up to 2 TiB of storage.
 The peak read and write throughput values that nodes can provide depend on the instance configuration, as well as on schema design and dataset characteristics